mlilien/bb-cplusplus/README.md

 ./dobi.sh deploy # deploy the building block
 ```

-## Using dobi for static code analysies
+## Using dobi for static code analysis

-This building block offers the possibility to perform a static code analysis based on the Hello World example.
+This building block offers the possibility to perform a static code analysis.
 The following tools and analyzers are used for the execution.

 - CodeChecker
 - Clang- Tidy
-- Clang- Static Ananlyzer
+- Clang- Static Analyzer

 The results are automatically provided to a CodeChecker web server for analysis.
 It is recommended to use the dev environment (<https://github.com/elbb/elbb-dev-environment>) provided by elbb.

-**Notice:** Before start the code analysies, be sure that the CodeChecker Web Server is up and running.
+**Notice:** Before start the code analysis, be sure that the CodeChecker Web Server is up and running.

 With the following dobi command, the analysis of the sample code can be started: